bjourne/c-examples/README.md

 `hashset`.
 There is not a lot of documentation for these datatypes.
 Instead, I hope that the code is self-explanatory.

+### `libraries/fastio`

+Fast IO routines accessing `stdin` and `stdout`.
+They are useful to minimize IO overhead in competitive programming challenges.

 ### `libraries/isect`

 A collection of ray/triangle intersection algorithms.
 These are used by my raytracer.

 ### `libraries/linalg`